-Musical tributes to Rush and the Eagles, a concert from the legendary Oak Ridge Boys and the return of rocker-turned-country singer Aaron Lewis are just some of the acts on the schedule for the newly remodeled facility inside the Masonic Center in Dayton.
+A musical tribute to Rush, the legendary Oak Ridge Boys and rocker-turned-country singer Aaron Lewis are just some of the acts Dayton Masonic Live is bringing to Schiewetz Auditorium inside the Masonic Center in Dayton.
+CONTRIBUTED

 The Masonic Center, formerly known as the Masonic Temple, was completed and dedicated in April 1928.
 It has been the site of meetings, conferences, dinners, concerts and more.
 Dayton Masonic Live, which has a seating capacity of about 1,700, is now booking “a diverse mix of entertainment options, including nationally touring bands, renowned tribute acts, spoken word performers, along with family-centric and local events.”